-Ms Ann Sherry AO, Chair Ann is one of Australia's leading business executives with a career that spans Government, Banking and Cruise Tourism.
-Ann is the Chair of UNICEF Australia and Enero Group and currently holds non-executive roles with National Australia Bank, Sydney Airport, Infrastructure Victoria, Cape York Partnerships, Museum of Contemporary Art Australia, Australia and New Zealand School of Government (ANZSOG) and The Climate Ready Initiative.
-Ann is the Australian Co-Chair of the Australia New Zealand Leadership Forum.
-She is an Adviser, the former Chairman and was Chief Executive Officer of Carnival Australia for a decade.
-Carnival Australia is the largest cruise ship operator in the Australia/Pacific region.
-Beginning working life as a Radiographer, Ann became First Assistant Secretary of the Office of the Status of Women in Canberra before moving to the banking sector initially in HR roles, then in CEO roles with Westpac NZ and the Bank of Melbourne.
+Ms Ann Sherry AO, (Chair) is one of Australia's leading business executives with a career that spans Government, Banking and Cruise Tourism.
+Ann is the Chair of UNICEF Australia, Enero Group and Port of Townsville and currently holds non-executive roles with National Australia Bank, Infrastructure Victoria, Cape York Partnerships, Museum of Contemporary Art Australia, Australia and New Zealand School of Government (ANZSOG) and The Climate Ready Initiative.

-Mr Nigel Andrade is a Partner in Kearney's Australia & New Zealand practice and also a Member of the Global Kearney Board.
+Mr Nigel Andrade is the Partner and Managing Director of Kearney's Australia & New Zealand practice.
+A.T.
 Kearney is a leading management consulting firm and trusted advisors to the world's foremost organizations.
-Nigel is also the co-founder and Global Lead of Kearney's Customer & Design Practice which also houses its multi-disciplinary global team, The Proposition & Customer Experience Labs which brings together global entrepreneurs, innovators, specialist firms, customer scientists and design thinkers to create and commercialise new growth engines.
-He is passionate about the topics of Innovation and Shared Value and has co-authored the book Australia 2034: Luckier by Design, which lays out a capability manifesto for Australian Businesses to thrive over the next two decades as well as the Report "State of Shared Value in Australia & NZ 2019".
+Nigel is also the co-founder and Global Lead of A.T.
+Kearney's Customer & Design Practice which also houses its multi-disciplinary global team, A.T.
+Kearney's Proposition & Customer Experience Labs which brings together global entrepreneurs, innovators, specialist firms, customer scientists and design thinkers to create and commercialise new growth engines.
+He is passionate about the topics of Innovation and Shared Value and has co-authored the book Australia 2034: Luckier by Design which lays out a capability manifesto for Australian Businesses to thrive over the next two decades as well as the Report "State of Shared Value in Australia & NZ 2019".
 His advice draws on his 20 years of experience across a range of industries and markets including Australia, Southeast Asia, The Middle East, India, UK, Europe and the Americas.